 Top-10 AI Startups in Central and Eastern Europe

 Some people think that “sustainable eating” means shopping exclusively at over-priced chains like Whole Foods but we’re here to shut that myth down with two words – Almazan Kitchen.
 Who knew that a couple of Serbian guys cooking organic food in a forest with their pet owl could generate nearly 20 million views for a single video?
-Serbia is just one of many countries found in Central and Eastern Europe (CEE), a region that consists of relatively small countries that gained independence after the collapse of the Soviet Union around 1989.
+Serbia is just one of many countries found in Central and Eastern Europe (CEE), a region that consists of relatively small countries, many of which gained independence after the collapse of the Soviet Union around 1989.
 As these countries transformed into democratic states with capitalistic economies only 30 years ago, they had to overcome unique handicaps compared to more developed nations in Western Europe – like no organic grocery stores.
 Still, most of the region has registered rapid GDP growth over time that was only slowed by the global financial crisis of 2008.

 Some of these countries we’ve looked at in the past, like our articles on the top AI startups in Poland and Estonia.
 For this article, we queried Crunchbase to look for interesting AI startups in countries like Albania, Bulgaria, Croatia, Czech Republic, Hungary, Romania, Slovakia, and Slovenia.
 In addition to a rich and diverse cultural heritage that drives a strong tourism industry in the region, many of these countries have become tech outsourcing hubs due to large talent pools, deep technical knowledge, cheap office space, and the fact that you can pay people less than developed markets and get roughly the same value.
 Lots of tech activity accelerates the growth of startup ecosystems which means venture capitalists are becoming increasingly aware of the region’s potential.
 Look no further than these AI startups in Central and Eastern Europe with the most published funding according to Crunchbase.